linostar/zombireBot/README.md

 **Scoring:**
 - a healing gives 1 score point
 - a successful attack gives 2 score points
-- a successful ambush gives 3 points
+- a successful ambush gives 3 score points

 **End of Round:**

 The game will end when all players become vampires, or all players become zombies.
 The highscorer player will have his/her name added to the highscore table, and the round will end removing all players from the game.
 To participate in a new round, the players will have to type the `!register` command again.

 ### List of user commands